I have a BFA in 3D animation. I'm also very interested in cinematography, editing, and web design.

 Monitor what is being installed on your computer.
-If a new internet browser is installed, be sure to lock Safety Mode on it.
+If a new internet browser is installed, be sure to lock Restricted Mode on it.

-At this time, Safety Mode is locked per browser, so you must lock safety mode for each.
+At this time, Restricted Mode is locked per browser, so you must lock Restricted Mode for each.

 Hacking into your YouTube account or leaving your account signed in.

-In some cases, your kids may know your password and can log into your account and turn safety mode off.
-To prevent this, use a unique password and monitor if safety mode is still on occasionally.
+In some cases, your kids may know your password and can log into your account and turn Restricted Mode off.
+To prevent this, use a unique password and monitor if Restricted Mode is still on occasionally.

 The most important factor to always consider is that your kids are always going to find ways to get around certain safety measures if they feel there is a need to.
 Be open and willing to engage with them and show interest in what they want to do.
 Have conversations about what they're watching and why they want to create videos.
 You want to be the first person they come to for advice and not some stranger they only know through comments or messages.